telamon/survive.click/README.md

 ## <a name="contribute"></a> Contributing

-Ideas and contributions to the project are welcome.
-But you must follow the [guidelines](https://github.com/telamon/survive.click/blob/master/CONTRIBUTING.md).
+Ideas and contributions to the project are welcome but must follow the [guidelines](https://github.com/telamon/survive.click/blob/master/CONTRIBUTING.md).

 ## License